 It has the highest bonding affinity to the CB1 and CB2 receptors, so it displaces other cannabinoids and minimizes their effects.
 Reducing or completely eliminating THC from a cannabis product diminishes the psychoactivity of the final product, and allows other cannabinoids to bind to the mentioned receptors and exert their beneficial action.

-Reducing the psychoactivity of products rich in cannabinoids
+Reducing the psychoactivity of cannabinoids in products

 As previously detailed in our Cannabinoids Explained series, the non-psychoactive compounds found in the Cannabis sativa plant can provide relief and aid in multiple health conditions, without causing the “high” sensation induced by THC.
 Although tetrahydrocannabinol is naturally present in the cannabis plant, so are the non-psychoactive compounds CBD, CBC or CBG, and the mildly-psychoactive CBN and CBDL.